blivesta/drawer/docs/_includes/documentation/javascript.md

 $('#element').on('drawer.closed');
 ```

-## Configuring the iScroll
+### Configuring the iScroll

-Don't use scrollbars, click options for cross broswer.
+Do not use `click: true`, `preventDefault: true` options in order to improve cross browser and web accessibility.
+If you want to use [iscroll](https://github.com/cubiq/iscroll) lite version, can build with Wheel.
+It's a lightweight custom [iscroll](https://github.com/ungki/iscroll.lite).

 `drawer.js`